n1mmy/notebook-docker/README.md

 See https://cloud.google.com/build/docs/quickstart-automate for a tutorial on setting up a Cloud Build Trigger.
 You can use this repository instead of the example repo.

-Quick outline of steps using the GCP web console:
-- Fork this repo to your own GitHub account
-- 'Connect Repository' on the Cloud Build page in the web console.
- - Go through the GitHub OAuth flow for cloud builder if you haven't already.
- - XXX
-- 'Create Trigger' on the Cloud Build page in the web console.
-XXX

 ## AWS CodeBuild

+There is a `buildspec.yml` file provided that builds the image and pushes it to Amazon Elastic Container Registry.

+See https://docs.aws.amazon.com/codebuild/latest/userguide/sample-docker.html for a tutorial on setting up a Codebuild to build the image.
+You can use this repository directly from Github or fork/copy it to a different Codebuild compatible source.

 # Running in the cloud

 ## Kubernetes

-There is an example manifest for a deployment of the notebook server in `example-k8s-deployment.yaml`.
-XXX link
+There is an example manifest for a deployment of the notebook server in [example-k8s-deployment.yaml](example-k8s-deployment.yaml).

-There is also an example manifest for creating a Job that runs a notebook file in `example-k8s-job.yaml`.
-XXX create and link
+There is also an example manifest for creating a Job that runs a notebook file in [example-k8s-job.yaml](example-k8s-job.yaml).

 ## Bare AWS instances with EFS

 Here is a process to get a notebook server (or multiple servers) running in AWS with persistent shared storage on Elastic File System.
-I find this a convienient setup as it allows for XXX
+I find this a convienient setup as it allows for using starting and stopping instances as needed, as well as multiple instances at once.

 The process should be basically the same on other cloud providers as well.